Rudolf von Laban: Life and work

 In 1911, Laban rented a room in a rear building in Munich's Theresienstraße, which he set up as a makeshift movement studio.
 Laban couldn't make a living with his school; he had to continue working as a commercial artist and caricaturist.
 Overworked to the point of exhaustion, Laban collapsed in 1912 and went to the Lahmann-Sanatorium Weißer Hirsch near Dresden for a cure, where patients were cared for according to the life-reform (Lebensreform) principles.
 In this natural healing institution, Laban met and fell in love with Suzanne Perrottet, who was also a patient there.
 In the years that followed, a largely harmonious triangular relationship developed between Perrottet, Laban and his wife.

-Perrottet was to become Laban's most important collaborator (along with Mary Wigman and Katja Wulff), lover and mother of his child Allar Perrottet (later André Perrottet von Laban) in Ascona and Zurich.
+Perrottet was to become Laban's most important collaborator (along with Mary Wigman and Katja Wulff), lover and mother of his child Allar Perrottet (later André Perrottet von Laban) in Ascona and Zürich.
 During the First World War, Laban created a school on the natural healing colony Monte Verità in the Swiss canton of Ticino, in the municipality of Ascona, which soon attracted many followers of the new dance art.
 It was here that Laban conducted his famous summer dance courses from 1913 to 1919.
 Here the students also strived to live in harmony with nature by growing their own food, vegetarianism, weaving cloth and making their own reform-style clothing, and dancing in the great outdoors nature often nude experimenting with dynamic improvisations.
 Here Laban experienced his intellectual and artistic breakthrough, celebrating the "neuen Menschen", "Fiur-Menschen", "Anarchos", and "Orgiastos" in expressionist dance dramas.

-In 1915 Laban, his wife and their two children and Perrottet and son Allar moved to Hombrechtikon near Zurich.
+In 1915 Laban, his wife and their two children and Perrottet and son Allar moved to Hombrechtikon near Zürich.
 There, the extended family lived a self-sufficient lifestyle similar to that on Monte Verità, growing their own food, doing a lot of manual work and sewing their own clothes (e.g. Perrottet developed comfortable clothing for everyday work and dance, which can be attributed to the dress reform movement).
-At the same time, Laban founded a school for the art of movement (Schule für Bewegungskunst) in Zurich.
+At the same time, Laban founded a school for the art of movement (Schule für Bewegungskunst) in Zürich.
 It included interdisciplinary dance art, pantomime, improvisation and experiments with the body, voice, instruments, texts and even drawing.
 Later Laban only mentioned the terms: form, sound, word.

 The conclusion of a large vegetarian and pacifist congress at the end of summer 1917 on Monte Verità in Ascona was the three-part dance drama Sang an die Sonne to a text by Otto Borngräber.
 It began with the setting of the sun, which was followed by the dance of the demons of the night.
 This part was staged at midnight high in the mountains in front of poet-prophet Gustav Gräser's rock grotto.
 The face masks were created by the Dadaist Marcel Janco.
 Early in the morning the rising, "victorious" sun was greeted as an expression of the hope of overcoming the war and a utopian higher development of mankind.
 At these performances worked also Mary Wigman, Sophie Taeuber and Suzanne Perrottet.